 - You need to have the willingness to “crawl inside their skin and see the world through their eyes”, as McKee puts it.

-- You cannot be judgmental
+- You cannot be judgmental.

 - Make an effort to understand the viewpoint of others, even of those which are contrary to yours.
 Or otherwise, your characters will all sound and act like – you.
+Instead, give a glimpse into the complexity of life.

 TIPP: Try to listen more often than talking.
 Ask questions and try to understand people’s motives.